owuordickson/cloud-api/README.md

 ## Installation

+1. Download package

-Use a command line program with the local package:
+2. Use a command line program with the local package:

 ``` shell
 $docker-compose up